lora-rs/lora-rs/README.md

 ## Wheretofore?

-- while the current examples use the Embassy embedded framework, nrf52840, stm32wl, and stm32l0 MCUs, and Sx127x/Sx126x chips, this crate provides a path forward for other embedded frameworks, MCU types, and LoRa chips in a Rust development environment;
+- while the current examples use the Embassy embedded framework, nrf52840, rp pico, stm32l0, and stm32wl MCUs, and Sx127x/Sx126x chips, this crate provides a path forward for other embedded frameworks, MCU types, and LoRa chips in a Rust development environment.
-- some links below refer to a fork of Embassy in the <a href="https://github.com/ceekdee">ceekdee GitHub repository</a>; however, the intent is to update Embassy to support this lora-phy crate;
-- in order to demonstrate a LoRaWAN capability using the lora-phy crate, one must currently clone the ceekdee versions of rust-lorawan and embassy so that they are all under the same projects folder (that is, relative paths are used in Embassy Cargo.toml files to link to rust-lorawan).
-This restriction will be removed once the lora-phy crate is more fully tested.
-- the original LoRa implementations in Embassy remain available after the update to support this lora-phy crate.

 ## LoRa physical layer API